clydebarrow/esphome-docs-hugo/content/cookbook/power_meter.md

 ```
 ## Tracking Total Daily Energy

-Additionally you can also calculate the total daily energy generated, for which you can use the [Total Daily Energy ]({{< relref "/components/sensor/total_daily_energy" >}}) using below configuration:
+Additionally you can also calculate the total daily energy generated, for which you can use the {{< docref "/components/sensor/total_daily_energy" "Total Daily Energy" >}} using below configuration:

 ```yaml
 sensor: